dhh1128/codecraft.co/smart-geeks-think-like-cheerleaders.md

 [...] craftsmen, I see direct application of his thinking to our field.
 Since so much of what we do requires buy-in, coordination and shared mental models, we have to be savvy about how we communicate, advocate, and train. [...]

 ---

-My First Tangle With the Tower of Babel | Codecraft (2013-04-26 08:48:34)

-[...] distributed architectures, object lifecycle, and communication may be involved.
-A facilitation of system thinking may help.
-I’m now studying shared transactional memory, actor systems, variants of [...]

----

-What should code look like when we squint at it? | Codecraft (2013-09-19 08:23:07)

-[…] allow you to encapsulate and suppress details—but they don’t tell you how they fit into a gestalt.
-Tests as a form of documentation are helpful, but they make it even harder to distinguish major […]

----

-Why you should use an IDE instead of vim or emacs | Codecraft (2014-05-13 10:16:35)

-[…] and like.
-This choice will pay off in enhanced teamwork benefits, and it will encourage the sort of broad, integrated thinking that characterizes the best software […]

----